Jean-Claude Beton: Orangina

-Léon's son, Jean-Claude Beton, took over the company from his father in 1947.
+Jean-Claude Beton took over the company from his father in 1947.
 However, Beton did not relaunch Orangina until January 23, 1951, which happened to be his wife, Madeleine's, birthday.
-On that date, Beton began producing Orangina using orange from the surrounding groves in Boufarik.
+On that date, Beton began producing Orangina using orange from the surrounding groves in his native Boufarik.
 Jean-Claude Beton largely kept most of the original recipe, which he marketed to appeal in European and North African consumers.
-He opened a family-owned factory, which was located in his native Boufarik on the Mitidja Plain.
+He opened a family-owned factory, which was located in Boufarik on the Mitidja Plain.

 Orangina quickly became a common beverage throughout French North Africa, including a loyal following among French soldiers during the Algerian War.
 He introduced the soda to metropolitan France later in 1951.
-In 1951, Jean-Claude Beton introduced Orangina's iconic, signature 8-ounce bottle, which became a symbol of the brand.
+In 1951, Beton introduced Orangina's signature 8-ounce bottle, which would become a symbol of the brand.
 The bottle is shaped like an orange, with a glass texture designed to mimic the fruit.
-Beton, who excelled in marketing, insisted that the shape, design and shape of the bottle remained the same, even after some resistance from restaurants and retail stores, who argued that the bottles were difficult to stock on shelves.
+Beton, who excelled in marketing, insisted that the design and shape of the bottle remain the same, even after some resistance from restaurants and retail stores, who argued that the bottles were difficult to stock on shelves.
 In a 2009 interview, Beton noted that he "got lots of complaints from café owners who could not fit the bottle in their fridges."
 Besides the obvious similarities to an orange, Beton also described the bottle as having "a waist like a wasp and the bottom of a princess."
 He also refused to change Orangina's formula, which includes citrus pulp, despite appeals from shop owners.
 Beton later used television commercials to instruct consumers to shake the bottle before drinking.

 The early Orangina logo was designed to include an orange peel, since under French law, Orangina could not use a full orange in its logo since the beverage contained a low percentage of fruit juice.
 Beton hired illustrator Bernard Villemot, who had created Art Deco poster advertisements for such French companies as Perrier and Air France.
 Villemot created the image of an Orangina bottle topped with an orange peel in the shape of an umbrella or parasol.
 He utilized an orange color design against a blue background, which called to mind the Mediterranean Sea, to comply with the French standards, while still depicting parts of the citrus fruit.
 Villemot's and Beton's design quickly became associated with post-war French success.
 The image proved successful and Orangina sold 50 million bottles in 1957 alone.

 Beton moved his family's Orangina factory from Boufarik to Marseille in 1962 in the aftermath of the Algerian War, shortly before the North African country's independence.
 He continued to market Orangina extensively after the company's relocation.
 In 1978, Orangina was launched in the United States under the brand name, Orelia, which was later changed back to Orangina.
-In 1986, after he sold the company, a 75-foot sculpture of an Orangina bottle was installed outside Porte Maillot métro station in Paris to mark the drink's fiftieth anniversary.
+In 1986, after he sold the company, a 75-foot sculpture of an Orangina bottle was installed outside Porte Maillot metro station in Paris to mark the drink's fiftieth anniversary.